winesapOS/winesapOS/README.md

     - [AntiMicroX](https://github.com/AntiMicroX/antimicrox) is provided for configuring controller input for non-Steam games.
     - [game-devices-udev](https://codeberg.org/fabiscafe/game-devices-udev) is provided for more controller support
 - **Steam Deck look and feel**.
+    - [Gamescope Session](https://github.com/ChimeraOS/gamescope-session) is provied to replicate the "Game Mode" from the Steam Deck.
-    - Desktop Steam client runs with the windowed Steam Deck UI.
+    - Desktop Steam client runs with the Steam Deck UI in windowed mode.
     - KDE Plasma desktop environment uses Valve's Vapor theme.
 - **Minimize writes** to the drive to improve its longevity.
     - Root file system is mounted with the options `noatime` and `nodiratime` to not write the access times for files and directories.